Our next concert dates are May 9 & 10, 2025. Details coming soon!

 Visions of the Virgin Mary

-Celebrate this Advent season with Vox Lucens as we explore a selection of motets from the Franco-Flemish school that honor and celebrate Mary, mother of Jesus.
+Join Vox Lucens as we explore a selection of motets from the Franco-Flemish school that honor and celebrate Mary, mother of Jesus.
 Polyphony – independent lines of melody from each of the vocal parts – suffuses all of the pieces in this Renaissance collection from the 15th and 16th centuries, with moods ranging from peacefully reflective to exuberantly celebratory.

 Suggested donation of $25 ($20 students and seniors) accepted at the door.

-Friday December 13, 8:00PM
+Friday February 21, 8:00PM

 St. Peter's Episcopal Church